TYPO3-CMS/dashboard/Documentation/Configuration/WidgetRegistration.rst

 Instead, this approach can be used to register widgets only if their service dependencies are available.
 The :php:`ContainerBuilder` instance provides a method :php:`hasDefinition()` that may be used to check for optional dependencies.
-Make sure to declare the optional dependencies in :file:`composer.json` and :php:`ext_emconf.php` as suggested extensions to ensure packages are ordered correctly in order for services to be registered with deterministic ordering.
+Make sure to declare the optional dependencies in :file:`composer.json` as suggested extensions to ensure packages are ordered correctly in order for services to be registered with deterministic ordering.